TWC-Software/DaemonMaster/README.md

 # DaemonMaster Alpha
 Daemon Master is a software which makes it possible to create and manage a Windows-service from any program.
-WARNING SOFTWARE IS IN EARLY ALPHA !
+WARNING SOFTWARE IS IN PRE-ALPHA !

 ## Features
 - Easy and fast creation, deletion and editing of services